Imaginary-Horizons-Productions/prophets-of-the-labyrinth-Archive/Wiki/Weapon-Variants.md

 - all Scythes (Water)

 ### Reckless
-Increased damage if user has 0 block
+Reduced base damage, increased damage if user has 0 block

 #### Available on
 - all Battleaxes (Fire)
-- Sword (Earth)
+- Lance (Earth)

 ### Reinforcing
 Adds block to target